Did you know that approximately 80% of product-related environmental impact is determined during the design phase?

 On the other hand, some designers are creating thoughtful products which evoke a hopeful future.
 Post-graduate student Mi Zhou has developed a brand of toiletry bottles which are cast from soap and dissolve when they are no longer useful.
 The product line is called Soapack, and it has the potential to stop thousands of plastic bottles from entering the landfill.
 To make each product, vegetable oil-based soap is dyed with natural pigments then formed into a mold.
 Then the product is coated with a thin layer of beeswax to ensure that it is waterproof and doesn’t dissolve before the contents are used up.
 As a result, it saves the countless number of plastic bottles than would have been used and discarded.
 This illustrates just one of many examples of how sustainable design can open the doors for innovative concepts.

-sustainable soap bottle packaging industrial design
+soap bottle packaging sustainable product

 Soapack Sustainable Soap Packaging